Intro to "House Flipping; Calculate your Net Profit"

 Buy, renovate and resale; is it a good investment?

-Investments and expenses when flipping houses
+Investment and expenses when flipping a property

 House flipping and the return on investment

 Let's take an example where the total investment and expenses were $200,000.00 and the net selling profit is $250,000.00.
-If the process took 24 months, the annual percentage yield is 11.8%, which is a good return on investment.
+If the whole process took 24 months, the annual percentage yield is 11.8%, which is a good return on the investment.
 If the sale was done in 12 months, we are now talking about a return of 25%, which is much better, and in 6 months, the effective annual rate would be 56.3%, an incredible return.

 Using the house flipping calculator

 Before jumping on a house flipping project, the following calculator will help you judge its worthiness.
 Based on the selling price you expect and all the expenses, you will obtain the net profit and the rate of return of your investment.
 Always stay reasonable when you enter the selling price, because the average appreciation rate stays between 2% and 3% per year.
-This is the first step you should attempt before purchasing the residence.

 Try the House Flipping; Calculate your Net Profit Calculator >